Meeting overload was a problem before the pandemic, but COVID-19 and the jarring transition to remote work have only made things worse.

-At Amazon, executives spend the first 15 minutes of meetings silently reading these memos together, but there’s no reason they can’t be sent in an email beforehand.
+At Amazon, executives spend the first 15 minutes of meetings silently reading these memos together, but there’s no reason they can’t be sent in an email or thread beforehand.

 Your team will also automatically end up with better documentation of important processes and decisions that can be shared and referred back to later.
 Once a meeting is done, don’t forget to document the outcome for both accountability and future reference.

 All of the advice around productive meetings can be boiled down to this: Before putting a meeting on the schedule, ask yourself “Is this worth interrupting my teammates’ time and attention for?”

 Sometimes the answer is yes.
 Most of the time it’s no. Act accordingly.